-- Some questions might include: - Is there anything special I can do to help you through this crisis? - What would be the most helpful thing I could do for you right now? - Is there anything special I could do for (deceased)?
+- Some questions might include: - Is there anything special you'd like me to know about how to help you through this crisis? - What would be the most helpful thing I could do for you right now? - Is there anything special I could do for (deceased)?

-- Is there anything special I could tell someone about how you would like 's body handled? - Do you have any special religious needs I could help you with? - Do you have any questions about what will be happening now that I can make inquiries about? - Do you have any religious or cultural restrictions I should be aware of? - Can I call your pastor or priest? - Is there anyone else that you would like for me to call?
+- 2 Is there anything special I could tell someone about how you would like 's body handled? - Do you have any special religious needs I could help you with? - 2 Do you have any questions about what will be happening now that I can make inquiries about? - Do you have any religious or cultural restrictions I should be aware of? - 2 Can I call your pastor or priest? - Is there anyone else that you would like for me to call?